dtcristo/tap-racer/NOTES.md

 # Phoenix Sockets and Channels

+## Introduction
+* I'm David.
+I'll be talking about Phoenix Channels, how they work, and how you can use them to build a simple multiplayer game.
-* The Channel abstraction provided by Phoenix allow us to build compelling soft-realtime systems that can be scaled really easily.
-* Channels are essentially an abstraction over the WebSocket protocol and allows non-Elixir
+* Channels allow us to build soft-realtime systems that can be scaled really easily.
+Channels are essentially an abstraction over the WebSocket protocol and allows non-Elixir clients (such as a browser) to communicate in a similar way to Elixir processes.

-## Demo
+## Demo - TapRacer

 ## WebSocket protocol
 * Persistent bi-directional connection between client and server.